ahowe42/Augmented-K-means/README.md

 This repository includes the custom Python scripts and data files to replicate (up to stochasticity) the results published in the above-mentioned article.
 Python dependencies related to computation and modeling are `numpy`, `scikit-learn`, and `matplotlib`.
 Each file is briefly described here.

+- `2017ClusteringAugmentedkmeans.pdf` - the above-mentioned article, downloaded in May 2017

 - `AugKM_Test_Driver.py` - script to perform Monte Carlo simulation, using either known or simulated data, comparing the clustering performance of Augmented k-means with k-means++

 - `AugKmeansPP.py` - the actual Augmented k-means algorithm